fjkz/tt-runner/README.md

 Test nodes are main test cases.

 Each test should be independent.
 For enhancing independency, TT-Runner can randomize the order of running tests with the `--randomize` option.
 In randomizing mode, TT-Runner shuffles the order of tests in the same directory.
 The random seed is printed at the tail of the stderr.

-For repeatablity, the random seed can be assigned with the `--random-seed` option.
+For repeatablity, we can assign a random seed.

 ### Run node